 Juan Carlos Herrera

 Dr. Herrera received his PhD in Comparative Ethnic Studies from the University of California, Berkeley, in September 2013.
-During his postdoctoral tenure at the CSRC he will expand his current research for his book manuscript Politicizing Care: The State, Philanthropy, and the Making of the Latino Nonprofit Sector.
+A recipient of a UC Presidential Postdoctoral Fellowship, during his two-year tenure at the CSRC he will expand his research for his book manuscript Politicizing Care: The State, Philanthropy, and the Making of the Latino Nonprofit Sector.
 In his dissertation project, Herrera argued that nonprofit organizations are a powerful vehicle in the remaking of contemporary racial subjectivities and citizenship.
 As critical community-based organizations, they negotiate how urban racial subjects relate to the state and social movements.
 His book manuscript expands his dissertation with a geographically and racially comparative framework grounded in additional archival research.
 This analysis will examine the role of the Ford Foundation in relationally guiding African American and Latino nonprofits.
 Dr. Herrera will also critically analyze the archival sources contained in the Latinas and Latinos in Politics Oral History Collection as well as the Edward Roybal Papers located at UCLA, which relate to Los Angeles-specific organizations and activism.